 Pixel pitch (microns, µm) = 25,400 ÷ PPI

-The 25.4 comes from the exact conversion factor between inches and millimeters (1 inch = 25.4 mm exactly, by international definition).
+The 25.4 comes from the exact conversion aspect among inches and millimeters (1 inch = 25.4 mm exactly, by worldwide definition).

-To find the physical size of any design element in millimeters: Physical size (mm) = Pixel count ÷ PPI × 25.4
+To find the physical size of any layout detail in millimeters: bodily length (mm) = Pixel matter ÷ PPI × 25.4

-If you need to calculate PPI from a display's resolution and physical diagonal size, the formula accounts for the rectangular pixel grid using the Pythagorean theorem:
+In case you want to calculate PPI from a show's decision and physical diagonal length, the components money owed for the square pixel grid using the Pythagorean theorem:

 PPI = √(horizontal_pixels² + vertical_pixels²) ÷ diagonal_inches